dhar-sumit/GIit_demo/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-Get a free API Key at [OpenWeatherMap - Weather API](WeatherAPI-url)
+Get a free API Key at [OpenWeatherMap - Weather API][WeatherAPI-url]